 Beth had to roll her eyes.
 This was a Samuel plan if she had ever seen one.
 He might try to pass it off as a James idea, or even a Richard idea in a pinch, but it just had Samuel written all over it.
 Nate, being the older of the two toddlers, seemed to have taken charge.
 He was standing up in the “crow’s nest” of the little play area, calling out orders in that strange little language of his that none of the adults seemed to understand.
 Obviously Drew could though, because he was running around the grounds shouting back at Nate, pulling on different spots on the play ground structure.

-“What in the world is going on here?” she asked, half a note of exasperation in her voice.
+“What in the world is going on here?” she asked with half a note of exasperation in her voice.
 The three grown men watching the two boys play, turned to face her, all with well practiced and almost identical looks of sheepishness.

 “Beth, Angel, I thought you were going to the bookstore.
 I thought you’d be home later.”
 Richard started damage control mode.